 BS Chemical Engineering ’21, Honors

-Maddie Pelchat is currently pursuing a BS in Chemical Engineering with a Biological Engineering concentration.
+Maddie Pelchat is currently pursuing a bachelor's degree in chemical engineering with a biological engineering concentration.
 She hopes to use this degree to apply chemical engineering solutions to environmental issues.
 Maddie began conducting research her freshman year at Drexel through Dr. Christopher Sales’ lab.
 Her research focuses on large-scale algae systems and the removal of nitrogen from landfill leachate.
 She is also the Outreach Chair for the Drexel chapter of the Sierra Club and an active member of the Society of Women Engineers.
 Outside of Drexel, Maddie is a soprano in an adult choir based in Ardmore.

 As an Aspire Scholar, Maddie is excited to connect with fellow scholars as well as find a lasting and meaningful mentorship.
 Through these connections she hopes to gain a better understanding of possible careers in her field as well as discover the different pathways available to achieve her goals.
 She also hopes for any advice from peers or mentors on their work/life balance!